institution/mpskit/README.md

 mpskit
 ======

-Microprose madspack file format decoder/encoder for Rex Nebular and other games.
+Madspack file format decoder/encoder for Rex Nebular, Dragonsphere, Colonization and other Microprose games.
 Can run on Linux or Windows (using Cygwin).

 Version 1.2.1